Our Sustainability

 Zero food waste isn't a marketing line for us.
 It's the operating model.
 Every production decision we make starts with the question: what would otherwise be wasted, and how do we give it value?

 That's why we air-dry rather than add.
 That's why we work with farmers rather than commodity traders.
 That's why we partner with FareShare rather than competing with them.
-And that's why every product that leaves our factory contains exactly one ingredient — or a few — that you can actually pronounce.
+And that's why every product that leaves our factory contains exactly one ingredient.

 Real food.
 No waste.
 Made in Kent.